 Virginia loves painting

-Recently, I tagged along on a tour of the Pfister’s incredible Victorian art collection led by artist-in-residence, Stephanie Barenz.
+Recently, site I tagged along on a tour of the Pfister’s incredible Victorian art collection led by artist-in-residence, Stephanie Barenz.
 Also on the tour was Virginia Shirley, an artist from Madison, Mississippi who was at the Pfister with her husband, who was in town for business.

-Viriginia is a painter herself, as well as a potter.
+Viriginia is a painter herself, site as well as a potter.
 Her work has been exhibited in more than 20 museums and commercial galleries, as well as numerous juried art competitions.
 Two pieces of her work are included in the permanent collection of the Cottonlandia Museum in Greenwood, Mississippi.

 “I like to paint really large or really small paintings,” she says.

 “I must,” she says.

 We both laugh at this.